Haotian9850/internet-scale-app/README.md

     - After logging in, click `[Create a new pet!]` to create a new pet
     - After a new pet is created, user will be redirected to homepage
     - Click `[Check it out!]` on each pet created to view its detailed information
     - Since pet details are cached in `redis` container (cache will be invalidated every 20 minutes / when a user logs out).
-When a pet is cached, accessing it detail page **will not be logged**.
-Therefore, to test out the recommendation service, it is recommended to create multiple users / log out and re-log in again between viewing each pet. **Only co-viewed pet with 3 or more views will be considered as a recommendation.** The recommendation feed look like as follows:
+When a pet is cached, accessing it detail page **will not be logged (as a result, its recommendation feed will not be updated either)**.
+Therefore, to test out the recommendation service, it is recommended to create multiple users / log out and re-log in again between viewing each pet. **Only co-viewed pet with 3 or more views will be considered as a recommendation.
+Recommendations are updated every 60 seconds by running `update_recommendation.sh`** The recommendation feed look like as follows:

     ![result](imgs/recommendations.png)